 About my 2″-scale logging railroad

 In 2003, I stepped into 5″-gauge railroading with some European light railway trains.
-Four years later, I swapped the theme of my trains to US logging railroads in 2″-scale, which represents 30″-gauge prototypes.
+Four years later, I swapped the theme of my trains to US logging and narrow gauge railroads in 2″-scale, which represents 30″-gauge prototypes.

 2007 to late 2016, I operated my “Bear Creek Lumber & Railroad” with 3 locomotives (Shay, Forney, Boxcab) and 19 cars.
 The big highlight was the annual indoor live steam meet at Karlsruhe/Germany, where I set up a huge logging railroad layout with all my stuff.
 When the indoor meet got ceased mid 2016, I closed down my BCRR end of 2016, since I just had too much stuff at all, which I wouldn’t use any more.
 So I sold parts of the BCRR rolling stock and stuff, while the rest was transformed to be used on a new logging operation.